silviamaggi/smd-com/_posts/2023-09-11-books-im-reading.md

 - _To the Lighthouse_, Virginia Woolf
 - _A Brief History of Time_, by Stephen Hawking
 - _Ultra-Processed People_, by Chris van Tulleken [^UltraP]
+- _100 Things Every Designer Needs to Know About People_, by Susan Wienschenk

 ## Finished